 Viral videos.
 It’s becoming a trend for brands looking to win in content marketing.
 This is not surprising, as over 79 percent of senior marketers say video’s role will increase in overall visual content strategies and gets three times the engagement of other content.
 While going viral should never be the objective of your video marketing campaign, the term itself has really garnered a lot of attention each year as brands like Dollar Shave Club create videos that reach thousands — sometimes millions — of people.
 But, to produce an effective video, and before you can focus on the outcome of the video, you need to ensure you’re using the right tools.

 Content marketing is identified as one of the most important aspects of a business’s overall marketing strategy.
-A good content marketing strategy is designed to create and deliver valuable, consistent and relevant content to your brand’s target audience in an effort to get them to visit your business website, purchase your product, sign up for a subscriptions, read a blog or download a piece of content.
+A good content marketing strategy is designed to create and deliver valuable, consistent and relevant content to your brand’s target audience in an effort to get them to visit your business website, purchase your product, sign up for a subscription, read a blog or download a piece of content.
 Nowadays, brands can deliver content on so many different platforms, such as SnapChat, Twitter, Facebook (posts, stories, messenger), Instagram (posts and stories), messenger bots, LinkedIn, YouTube, Google+, and Reddit to name a few.

 SEO, backlinks, and google rankings can be a point of confusion for a lot of small businesses or digital marketers just getting started.
 But these marketing tools are often considered the backbone of any marketing strategy and an integral part of what we do at First Page.
 What good is amazing content if people can’t find it?
 This month’s roundup is highlighting the behind the scene tools necessary for your digital marketing machine to really thrive.